steinar-flatland/python-guide/A-Brief-Introduction-To-Python.md

 The Python community widely follows naming conventions defined in [PEP 8](https://peps.python.org/pep-0008/).
 The Python interpreter does not require the use of these naming conventions, but following them is good practice.
 Following the conventions makes code feel "Pythonic".

-> NOTE: This section needs to touch on many things in Python that are named, so many language constructs are mentioned.
+> This section needs to touch on many things in Python that are named, so many language constructs are mentioned.
 An effort has been made to include just enough explanation here to keep the material from feeling disorienting at this stage.
 Sections beyond this one provide deeper explanations of topics first mentioned here.

 ### 4.1.
 Summary Table